BEHIND THE SCENES WEEKEND

 March 8 and 9, 2014

 When was the last time you watched an orangutan interact with an iPad?
 Would you like to know how the water is maintained for our Aquatic and Reptile Center underwater exhibits?
 Where do the Zoo’s warm-weather animals reside during Wisconsin’s cold winter months?
 These and many other interesting questions will be revealed during the Milwaukee County Zoo’s Behind the Scenes Weekend, Saturday, March 8, and Sunday, March 9.

-Both Saturday and Sunday, from 10 a.m. to 2:45 p.m., many Zoo locations not normally open to the public, will be welcoming guests for special tours.
-All of the locations are designed to give visitors a new perspective and appreciation of the work that takes place “behind closed doors” at our park.
-Tour highlights include:
+From 10 a.m. to 2:45 p.m. both days, the Milwaukee County Zoo will provide tours of many Zoo locations not normally open to the public.
+Behind the Scenes Weekend is designed to give visitors a new perspective and appreciation of the work that takes place “behind closed doors” at the Zoo.
+Public tour highlights will include: